eggohito/origins-kombo/docs/how_to_use/applying_the_key_combo_system.md

 ---
 #   Applying the key combo system

-We would first need to add the `origins-kombo:internal` power into the `"powers"` string array field of an origin JSON for the whole key combo system to work.
-This power is used for checking if the player has reached its max key presses, its cast timeout limit, casting cooldown, etc.
+We would first need to register the `origins-kombo:internal` power into the `powers` string array field of an origin JSON for the whole key combo system to work.

+The power is used for checking if the player has reached its set max presses, its cast timeout limit, casting cooldown, etc.

-Here's an example origin JSON file, named `test_origin.json`, stored inside the `data/example/origins` folder that has the `origins-kombo:internal` power registered in its `"powers"` string array field:
+Here's an example JSON named `test_origin.json` stored inside the `data/example/origins` folder, which has the `origins-kombo:internal` power registered in its `powers` string array field:

 ```json
 {